User Guide Cancel

 After a document is signed, you can display a list of the changes made to the document after the last version.

 To compare the previous versions, open the Signatures panel and then select the signature.
-Then, select > Compare Signed Version To Current Version.
+Then, select Options > Compare Signed Version To Current Version.

 Once you're done, close the temporary document.